 Never did Jeff imagine that these weekly concerts would be the cornerstone of his unique, joy-filled career.
-Now in its 12th season “Meadow Music” is the highlight of Jeff and Paige’s summer season with weekly crowds of over 500 kids and parents.
+Now in its 12th season “Meadow Music” is the highlight of Jeff and Paige’s summer season with weekly crowds of more than 500 kids and parents.

 “I never intended to make this my career but I’m so glad it found me.
 It’s the perfect combination for my creativity, goofiness, outgoing personality and love and amazement of nature.”
 Jeff’s favorite costumes to dress up in during shows are: poison ivy, an opera singer, a rambunctious dog and an entomologist.

-Now, as a father, Jeff loves making up ridiculous songs for his son Wolf.
-He loves biking the baby around town, hiking, camping and having Beatles sing-alongs with friends.
+Now, as a father, Jeff loves making up ridiculous songs for his son Wolf and daughter Alice.
+He loves biking the kids around town, hiking, camping and having Beatles sing-alongs with friends.

 Paige Doughty grew up between Apple Valley, Minnesota and Brussels, Belgium, she moved five times between those places before she was 15!
 After high school in Minnesota, where she attended the School of Environmental Studies, she majored in English Literature and French Language at the University of Colorado in Boulder.
 After college she moved to Sydney, Australia where she taught these subjects.